We all get sick from time to time. Wintertime, in particular, brings with it colds and flus.

 We find out what happens when your immune system doesn’t work through the story of David Vetter who lived in a sterile bubble all his life.

 We also take a look at vaccination.
 This is a way of preventing some diseases by using your immune system to protect you.
-In this context, we explore the history of vaccination, as well as current immunisation in New Zealand.
-This is supported by teaching and learning activities including an investigation into some of the ethical issues surrounding vaccination.
+We look at the history of vaccination, as well as current immunisation in New Zealand.
+This is supported by activities including an investigation into some of the ethical issues surrounding vaccination.

 Meet the scientists

 Scientists from the Malaghan Institute of Medical Research in Wellington share their research.
-Professor Graham Le Gros is working on a vaccine against asthma and allergies.
-He has a particular interest in the hookworm.
+The article Hookworm and allergies profiles the work of Professor Graham Le Gros, who is working on a vaccine against asthma and allergies.
 Dr Joanna Kirman explores infectious diseases, like tuberculosis, and how they affect the immune system.
 This helps her team find cures for these diseases.
 Dr Bridget Stocker and Dr Mattie Timmer design drugs and make molecules to improve vaccines.